discontinuedlabs/citeease/README.md

     -   Select which information to display in the bibliography entry (date modified or date created).
     -   Manage your account settings (optional: create an account for syncing data across devices, restoring passwords, and collaborating).

+**Upcoming Features (to-do):**

+- [ ] Integration with popular reference managers (Zotero, Mendeley, EndNote).
+- [ ] Version control to track changes and revert to previous versions (local for privacy).
+- [ ] Advanced search with filters and Boolean operators for specific fields.
+- [ ] CSL file manager to create, customize, and manage citation styles (including update checks and adding new ones).

 **Getting Started**

 1. **Clone the Repository:**